hivepress/hivepress/readme.txt

 = Easy Customization =
 * Override any template or template part via the theme/hivepress directory
-* Insert custom template parts anywhere and reorder them with HivePress API
+* Insert custom template parts anywhere and reorder them with HivePress hooks
 * Easily style anything with CSS snippets since there are no hardcoded styles

 == Installation ==